Yoga for Grief, Trauma, and Depression – A Journey From Darkness To Inner Peace

 Yoga has been my rock through some of the hardest periods in my life and it still is my daily support net that helps to keep me grounded and rooted.

-I truly believe in the power of yoga for emotional healing and if you have any questions about yoga for grief, please feel free to leave me a comment below or get in touch via email.
+I truly believe in the power of yoga for emotional healing and if you have any questions about yoga for grief, please feel free to leave me a comment below or reach out via email.

-I am a certified yoga teacher and if you are looking to start your yoga journey check out my weekly schedule and free online yoga classes.
+I am a certified yoga teacher and if you are looking to start yoga I would love to support you along your journey.
+Check out my weekly schedule and free online yoga classes.
+In addition, sign up for my newsletter to stay on top of my latest workshops, yoga retreats and blog updates.
+I would love to see you on the mat.

 Stay wild,